Squagward/slate-1/source/index.html.md

 # Setup

 To setup a ct.js coding environment, all you have to do is put the ct.js jar into your `.minecraft/mods` folder, and launch Minecraft.
 In your mods folder, you will get a folder structure automatically created.
-The structure should be<br/>
+The default file location is<br/>
- `.minecraft/mods/ChatTriggers/Imports` and `.minecraft/mods/ChatTriggers/libs`.
+ `.minecraft/config/ChatTriggers/modules/` but this can be changed in the configuration.

-# Creating an Import
+# Creating a module

-To create an import, create a folder in your `.minecraft/mods/ChatTriggers/Imports` folder, and have it's name be the name of your import.
+To create an import, create a folder in your `.minecraft/config/ChatTriggers/modules` folder, and have it's name be the name of your import.
 Our import will be called Example.
-Our folder structure now looks like<br/> `.minecraft/mods/ChatTriggers/Imports/Example/`.
+Our folder structure now looks like<br/> `.minecraft/config/ChatTriggers/modules`.

 We now need to create our scripts, so create a file in the folder named whatever you would like, the name is only for your own management of the import.
 We'll call our main file `main`.